F.A.Q.

 Maintenance

-file and run dipdup init --base --force
+dipdup init --force

 Miscellaneous